 Measure the details of your loan cycle to get a high-level view of your workflow effectiveness.
 This should encompass the stages of your loan cycle, from the start of origination through post-closing.
 Common loan cycle stages include:

 The goal is to understand how long loans are taking to move through each of the stages of the cycle.
-This allows benchmarking of the data, as well as a macro examination of the strengths and weaknesses of your workflow.
+As a result, this allows benchmarking of the data, as well as a macro examination of the strengths and weaknesses of your workflow.

 2. Fallout Rate

-Fallout rate is the percentage of loans that don’t close after the interest rate is locked.
+Fallout rate is the percentage of loans that don’t close after the interest rate locks.
 Mortgage fallout rate is traditionally a metric used by lenders in their rate hedging assumptions due to the sunk costs associated with loans that don’t close after lock.

-Loan originators can use fallout rate to analyze their own rate-lock strategy.
+Furthermore, loan originators can use fallout rate to analyze their own rate-lock strategy.
 Lock too early, and you risk rates dropping and the customer seeking greener pastures.
 Lock too late, and you risk rates rising and the customer frustratingly seeking greener pastures.
-It’s a dilemma that is best examined through data.
+You can best examine this dilemma through data.